 There are also a lot of other lessons on drums and percussion, as well as music production and beat making.

 This fun-filled and casual YouTube channel is managed by the drummer Alex Ribchester.
 He offers a wide range of lessons ranging from drumming vocabulary to casual drumming techniques and practice skills.
 Learn all the drumming essentials from over 190 lessons available for free.

-This YouTube channel is running successfully since 2009 and has various free drumming sessions available for beginners to practice and improve their techniques.
+This YouTube channel has been running successfully since 2009 and has various free drumming sessions available for beginners to practice and improve their techniques.
 You will also find live gigs and touring of drummer Jeff Randall.
-The tour credits include Love & Theft, Philip Phillips and Luke Wade.
+The tour credits include Love & Theft, Philip Phillips, and Luke Wade.

-Jeff Randall is from Nashville, Tennessee and he is endorsed by Vic Firth sticks, Remo heads and Zildjian cymbals.
+Jeff Randall is from Nashville, Tennessee, and is endorsed by Vic Firth sticks, Remo heads, and Zildjian cymbals.
 It is a great learning opportunity for drummers of all age groups.
-The lessons come with transcripts that allows you to break down and invent your very own drum grooves.
+The lessons come with transcripts that allow you to break down and invent your very own drum grooves.